SQream/sqream_docs/operational_guides/hardware_guide.rst

 CPU Compute
 -------------

-SQream relies on multi-core Intel Gold Xeon processors or IBM POWER9 processors, and recommends a dual-socket machine populated with CPUs with 18C/36HT or better.
+SQream relies on multi-core Intel Gold Xeon processors, and recommends a dual-socket machine populated with CPUs with 18C/36HT or better.
 While a higher core count may not necessarily affect query performance, more cores will enable higher concurrency and better load performance.

 GPU Compute and RAM
 -------------------------